brunodspinto/crystal-clear-platform/docs/system-documentation/global-artifacts/01.requirements-engineering/supplementary-specification.md

 &nbsp; &nbsp; (i) are common across several US/UC;
 &nbsp; &nbsp; (ii) are not related to US/UC, namely: Audit, Reporting and Security._

 * **Security/Authentication:** All users who wish to use the application must be authenticated.
-The system enforces strict password rules: passwords must contain exactly seven alphanumeric characters, including exactly three capital letters and two digits.
+Each user has a password of seven alphanumeric characters, including three capital letters and two digits.
-* **Access Control:** The information provided and the operations available within the system vary depending on the specific type of user (e.g., Administrator, Political Agent, Citizen).
+* **Access Control:** The information provided and the operations available within the system vary depending on the specific type of user (e.g., Administrator, Political Agent, Citizen, Journalist, Ethics Committee Member, Product Owner).

 ## Usability